jeetsons/ethlisbon-hack25/docs/readme.md

 ---

+## 8. What is Gnosis Pay?
+Why Do We Use It?

+**Gnosis Pay** is a smart contract wallet solution built on top of Gnosis Safe, offering a modern, user-friendly, and secure wallet experience.
+- **Key Points for Developers:**
+  - It gives users a “bank-like” experience on-chain (including card and payment features) but all user assets are actually held in a Gnosis Safe smart contract wallet.
+  - For our dApp, **Gnosis Pay handles all wallet creation, funding, and approval logic.** Your users will interact with your dApp through their Gnosis Pay wallet.
+  - **Why do we use Gnosis Pay?**
+    - Easier onboarding for non-crypto users (social login, fiat onramp, etc.).
+    - Out-of-the-box 1/1 Safe wallet management (no manual contract wallet deployment).
+    - Strong security model: all assets, LP NFTs, and DeFi positions are always under the user’s Safe (Gnosis Pay) wallet.

+**As a developer:**
+- When the user “Connects Wallet” or “Creates Wallet,” you are prompting them to use Gnosis Pay to manage their Gnosis Safe wallet.
+- All contract interactions, approvals, and DeFi logic must be initiated by or approved through the Gnosis Pay wallet.
+- **Do NOT let users use MetaMask, WalletConnect, or other EOAs for this flow!**
+  This MVP is designed *only* for Gnosis Pay wallets.

+---

-## 9. UI Pages & Screens Needed
+## 9. UI Pages & Screens Needed (Gnosis Pay, Gnosis Safe, and General Wallet Context)

 For a smooth user journey, you should implement the following UI screens/pages.
-This will help your junior dev break down frontend work and ensure nothing is missed.
+**This breakdown includes extra context and comments for junior developers, and describes how Gnosis Pay (built on Gnosis Safe) fits into the user experience.**

+---

 ### 1. **Landing Page / Connect Wallet**
-- **Purpose:** Welcome user, let them connect their standard wallet (e.g., MetaMask).
+- **Purpose:** Welcome user, let them connect their wallet **via Gnosis Pay** (which creates and manages Gnosis Safe wallets for them).
 - **Core elements:**
-  - "Connect Wallet" button (show current address if connected).
+  - "Connect with Gnosis Pay" button (show Gnosis Pay account or Gnosis Safe address after connection).
+  - *Tip:* Gnosis Pay provides a familiar, Web2-like onboarding for users, abstracting away direct contract interactions.
+All user funds and contract actions are managed through their Gnosis Safe wallet, provisioned by Gnosis Pay.
   - Brief intro to the dApp and what it does.

+---

-### 2. **Safe Wallet Creation Page**
+### 2. **Gnosis Pay (Gnosis Safe) Wallet Creation Page**
-- **Purpose:** Guide user to create a Safe (1/1 owner) if they don’t already have one.
+- **Purpose:** Guide user to create a **Gnosis Pay account** (which is a Gnosis Safe wallet under the hood) if they don’t have one already.
 - **Core elements:**
-  - Button: "Create Safe Wallet"
+  - Button: "Create Gnosis Pay Account"
-  - Show Safe address after creation.
+  - After creation, show the resulting Gnosis Safe wallet address on Base.
-  - Option to “Select Existing Safe” if already created.
+  - Option to “Select Existing Gnosis Pay Wallet” if already created or imported.
+  - *Tip for devs:* Gnosis Pay may handle the wallet creation flow natively, so your frontend often just triggers their SDK’s onboarding modal.

+---

-### 3. **Safe Funding Page**
+### 3. **Gnosis Pay Wallet Funding Page**
-- **Purpose:** Let user deposit ETH into their Safe.
+- **Purpose:** Let user deposit ETH into their Gnosis Pay wallet (Gnosis Safe).
 - **Core elements:**
-  - Display Safe address and ETH balance.
+  - Display Gnosis Pay wallet address and ETH balance on Base.
   - Input field for deposit amount.
   - "Deposit ETH" button.
   - Transaction status (pending/success/fail).
+  - *Tip:* If Gnosis Pay provides fiat onramps, you can link to those here.

+---

 ### 4. **Strategy Setup & Approval Page**
-- **Purpose:** Prepare user for strategy start, handle all contract approvals.
+- **Purpose:** Prepare user for starting the strategy, and handle all contract approvals via their Gnosis Pay wallet.
 - **Core elements:**
   - List required approvals:
-    - Approve LeveragedLPManager for Safe's ETH/USDC and future Uniswap LP NFT.
+    - Approve `LeveragedLPManager` for wallet's ETH/USDC and the future Uniswap LP NFT.
-    - Approve FeeCollectHook for LP NFT (after it is minted).
+    - Approve `FeeCollectHook` for LP NFT (after it is minted).
-  - Buttons to trigger each approval (show status of each).
+  - Buttons to trigger each approval and show status (pending/complete).
-  - Safety tips: Explain why each approval is needed.
+  - Safety tips: Explain why each approval is needed (e.g., "The fee hook needs permission to collect fees from your liquidity position").
-  - Only allow strategy start after all approvals are done.
+  - Only allow strategy start after all approvals are confirmed.

+---

 ### 5. **Start Strategy Page**
-- **Purpose:** Let user start the DeFi strategy (deposit, borrow, LP mint).
+- **Purpose:** Let user start the DeFi strategy (deposit, borrow, LP mint) directly from their Gnosis Pay wallet.
 - **Core elements:**
-  - Display current Safe balances.
+  - Display wallet balances (ETH, USDC, etc.).
   - Form/input to choose "Deposit Amount" and "Leverage" (LTV).
   - Button: "Start Strategy"
-  - Show transaction status and resulting LP NFT ID.
+  - Show transaction status and the resulting LP NFT ID (display confirmation once strategy is live).

+---

 ### 6. **Dashboard / Monitoring Page**
 - **Purpose:** Show current strategy status and key metrics.
 - **Core elements:**
-  - Safe balances: ETH, USDC, aETH, LP NFT status.
+  - Gnosis Pay wallet balances: ETH, USDC, aETH, LP NFT status.
   - Aave health factor, borrowed USDC, remaining debt.
   - LP position stats: accrued fees, trade count toward next fee collection.
   - Event/activity log (showing recent contract events).
   - Button: "Exit & Unwind" (visible if strategy active).

+---

 ### 7. **Fee Automation Status Page**
 - **Purpose:** Explain and visualize fee collection automation.